mattosman/mattosman.github.io/_pages/join.md

 Diversity of backgrounds, perspectives, and experiences strengthens our science, and we especially need *everyone’s* unique insights to address the climate crisis.
 We are thus strongly committed to maintaining a supportive, collaborative, and inclusive environment.
 C3PO welcomes applicants from all races, ethnicities, religions, nationalities, genders, identities, ages, affiliations, orientations, and/or disability statuses.

-If you are passionate about using quantitative methods to understand the climate system —-- past, present, and future —-- please get in touch to schedule a meeting to discuss aligned aims.
+If you are passionate about using quantitative methods to understand the climate system —-- past, present, and (or) future —-- please get in touch to schedule a meeting to discuss aligned aims.

 <p float="center">
   <!-- <img src="/assets/img/lr04/0-1_lr04.png" width="700" /> -->